petruswagnavian/cse15l-lab-reports/lab3.md

 16:chapter-9.txt
 ```

-Example 4b: Using the command 'ls |grep -n 13` in the directory `/911report` helps the user filter and number many files in a directory by including a specified key phrase '13'.
+Example 4b: Using the command `ls |grep -n 13` in the directory `/911report` helps the user filter and number many files in a directory by including a specified key phrase '13'.
 This command lists all the files in `/911report` with the characters `13` and numbers them according to how they would be numbered from a numerical and alphabetical sort.
 This also means that it can also be useful for finding out how many files there are that meet the filter.
 In this case, there are 5 files with `13` in them.
 ```
 peter@Symere MINGW64 ~/OneDrive/Documents/GitHub/docsearch/technical/911report (main)
 $ ls |grep -n 13